Your First Elixir Code

 Dating back to the 1970s, the first program for learners trying out a new programming language has been to print the text Hello, world! on screen.

 Let’s try the same for Elixir.
-Let’s see different ways to do it.
+We’ll try out different ways to do it.

 Go ahead and type the following code in an IDE / Text Editor of your choice.